NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 * Test the trained model on test data, visualized results, and confidence scores in the studio.
 * Use the custom model in the BPA pipeline.

+## Summary

+In this lab, we created and configured a Form Recognizer resource in Azure, set up a custom project, and trained a model with labeled documents.
+We integrated this custom model into a Business Process Automation (BPA) pipeline and configured Azure Cognitive Search to index data from Azure Blob Storage for efficient retrieval and search.

 ## More Resources

 **Getting Started with Form Recognizer Studio**: https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/form-recognizer-studio-overview?view=form-recog-3.0.0

 **Form Recognizer Documentation**: https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-invoice?view=form-recog-3.0.0